Video Review: 2019 Yamaha Tracer 900

 Sporty & Versatile

-Kris has a chat about his thoughts on Yamaha’s sports-touring Tracer 900, following the 2018 updates which cover ergonomics, comfort and suspension, while still featuring the impressive CP3 triple-cylinder powerplant and a strong electronics package, all at a competitive price on a highly versatile machine.
+We have a chat about his thoughts on Yamaha’s sports-touring Tracer 900, following the 2018 updates which cover ergonomics, comfort and suspension, while still featuring the impressive CP3 triple-cylinder powerplant and a strong electronics package, all at a competitive price on a highly versatile machine.